dberzano/dberzano.github.io/alice/install-aliroot/manual.md

 #### Load ALICE environment easily

-If you use Bash, the default shell on Ubuntu and OS X, you can simply append the following snippet to your `~/.bashrc` using your favorite
+If you use Bash, the default shell on Ubuntu, Fedora and OS X, you can simply append the following snippet to your `~/.bashrc` using your favorite editor:
-editor:

 ```bash
 # Load environment variables by simply typing "ali"